Problem-Solving

 The program aims to prepare students for graduation by offering rigorous, theoretical coursework that complements Fairfield’s liberal arts education.
 Mechanical engineering students at Fairfield learn to:

-Fairfield's School of Engineering also has a Master of Science program that allows students to earn a combined BS/MS degree in mechanical engineering, in just one additional year.
+Fairfield's School of Engineering & Computing also has a Master of Science program that allows students to earn a combined BS/MS degree in mechanical engineering, in just one additional year.

-Fairfield University’s four-year Bachelor of Science program in mechanical engineering is accredited by the Engineering Accreditation Commission of ABET, http://www.abet.org.
+Fairfield University’s four-year Bachelor of Science program in mechanical engineering is accredited by the Engineering Accreditation Commission of ABET, https://www.abet.org, under the General Criteria and the Mechanical and Similarly Named Engineering Program Criteria.

 The Program Educational Objectives (PEOs) are broad statements that describe what alumni do within a few years following graduation.
 The Mechanical Engineering Department is committed to graduating engineers who within a few years of their graduation are expected to: